manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ### Improved grind consistency and distribution

 The work of Christopher Hendon at his team, published in [Nature](https://www.nature.com/articles/srep24483) goes into great detail about the effect of temperature upon grind particle distribution and grind consistency.
 An [explanation](https://baristahustle.com/blog/the-grinder-paper-explained/) of the findings was posted on Barista Hustle, which makes some recommendations based on the paper.
 This is a complicated area, and not something I fully understand, but the benefits of grind consistency may be more applicable to espresso.
-I only brew filter coffee at home so haven’t experienced this benefit myself, but those who use frozen coffee for espresso might be and to advise further on this benefit.
+I only brew filter coffee at home so haven’t experienced this benefit myself, but those who use frozen coffee for espresso might be and to advise further on this potential benefit.